Sony Xperia XZ Premium was the first phone to be announced with Qualcomm’s Snapdragon 835 at the heart of the show back at the MWC 2017 in February.

 One would be quick to say that the huge bezels make the phone feel much more secure even when it accidentally falls down.
 But what would be the purpose of having advanced technologies such as Corning’s Gorilla Glass 5 in the market?
 The likes of Samsung Galaxy S8 and LG G6 use this technology to keep the glass parts on the phones sturdy enough to survive falls, something that Sony needs to learn from.

-Another weird thing with the Xperia XZ Premium is that it comes with a market dependent fingerprint scanner or rather to be precise; the feature is disabled on phones sold in the U.S. In order to use this feature in North America, one must not buy the phone via the official Sony channels, instead, they’ll have to get it from other sources and have it shipped to the U.S. The problem with buying, say, a European variant of the phone, is the compatibility issue with different carriers.
+Another weird thing according to News4C, the Xperia XZ Premium is that it comes with a market dependent fingerprint scanner or rather to be precise; the feature is disabled on phones sold in the U.S. In order to use this feature in North America, one must not buy the phone via the official Sony channels, instead, they’ll have to get it from other sources and have it shipped to the U.S. The problem with buying, say, a European variant of the phone, is the compatibility issue with different carriers.

 So, why would one pay $799 for a flagship phone and not be able to enjoy the full features of the phone?
 It makes little sense, but obviously, this is one reason Sony isn’t doing so well in the U.S.